revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 Fingerprint is something which we leave everywhere when you touch your phone, wallet, door handle you name it, that means you are advertising that here is my password everywhere and use the same to secure everything.

+## You dont need to be concious or alive

+For the attacker who trying to get into you system which secured with fingerprint, its easy for them that you dont need to be concious or alive.
+They make you unconcious and authenticate using your system using your fingers, but if you chose to use password attacker needs you to be concious and alive to break in.

 ## What Google says about fingerprint security?